-"Building Common Areas" means the common hallways, entrances, exits, stairways, washrooms, elevators, and lobbies in the Building outside of the Licensed Premises and the common accessways, entrances, exits and surface parking areas on the Property outside of the Building that are designated and made available from time to time by the Licensor for the common use and general benefit of the authorization sers of the Property and which the Licensor and its licensees are permitted up to the Agreement to use for each Common Area's intended and proper purposes in prection with use of the Licensed Premises.
+"Building Common Areas" means the common hallways, entrances, exits, stairways, washrooms, elevators, and lobbies in the Building outside of the Licensed Premises and the common accessways, entrances, exits and surface parking areas on the Property outside of the Building that are designated and made available from time to time by the Licensor for the common use and general benefit of the authorizations of the Property and which the Licensor and its licensees are permitted up the Agreement to use for each Common Area's intended and proper purposes it section with use of the Licensed Premises.

-"Business Day" means any day of the week excluding Sourday, Sunday, an outurory holidays in the Province of Ontario.
+"Business Day" means any day of the week excluding Soturday, Sunday, an attutory holidays in the Province of Ontario.

-"Event of Default" means any of the following points that has occurred and that not been cured within the cure period, if any product below for the event:
+"Event of Default" means any of the following that has occurred and that not been cured within the cure period, if any cout below for the event:

-- (i) the Licence Fee or any other amount availably the Licensee under this Agreement is not paid on the date have and continues to be unpaid for three (3) days after the date it was a - (ii) the Licensee becomes a set or bankrupt, - (iii) the Licensee fails to observe or a compared by of its other covenants or obligations under the agreement (other con those in 1(i) and 1(ii) of this definition), and such the definition of the continues for at least three (3) days after a proceed by the Licensee coveritten notice of default from the Licensor, cure Event heans any a pf God, flood, fire, earthquake, tsunami, "Force 1 washout, powerhortages, nuclear and radiation activity or lightning, sto explos fallout, invasior war is declared or not), terrorist threats or other civil uncer, government order or law, strike, lockout, or acts, sabo io other industr urbance, epidemic, pandemic, quarantine, public health emergency, whatsoever not within the control of the party affected, but only milar ev if and extent (i) such circumstance cannot be prevented, avoided, remedied, arcise of good faith and reasonable diligence by such party; or remov espite th and (ii) such rcumstance materially and adversely affects the ability of the party to perform its d gations under this Agreement but lack of funds on the part of such party shall b eemed not to constitute a Force Majeure Event, and such party has able precautions, due care and reasonable alternative measures in order taken all reg ffect of such event on the party's ability to perform its obligations under avoid ment and to mitigate the consequences thereof.
+- (i) the Licence Fee or any other amo analysis by the Licensee under this Agreement is not paid on the date it and continues to be unpaid for three (3) days after the date it was a - (ii) the Licensee beck as a st or bankrupt, - the Licensee fails to bserve or converge of its other covenants or obligations under the green at (other an those in 1(i) and 1(ii) of this deficition), and sure the att continues for at least three (3) days after a Licensee written notice of default from the Licensor, eure Event heans any a of God, flood, fire, earthquake, tsunami, "Force 1 washout, pow hortages, nuclear and radiation activity or lightning, sto explos fallout, invasior war is declared or not), terrorist threats or other civil unese, government order or law, strike, lockout, or acts, sabou other industr urbance, epidemic, pandemic, quarantine, public health emergency, whatsoever not within the control of the party affected, but only if and extent (i) such circumstance cannot be prevented, avoided, remedied, ercise of good faith and reasonable diligence by such party; or remov espite th and (ii) such rcumstance materially and adversely affects the ability of the party to perform its \ gations under this Agreement but lack of funds on the part of such party shall b eemed not to constitute a Force Majeure Event, and such party has able precautions, due care and reasonable alternative measures in order taken all rea effect of such event on the party's ability to perform its obligations under avoid ment and to mitigate the consequences thereof.